orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 they get increased health regen good armour with some projectile protection high dmg melee weapon but slower attack speed If someone kills the juggernaut they get increased xp and coins

-make it so that all the kits are sorted based on price so its easier for players to know what the price of kits are maybe make kits shiny of the player can buy m or something just for quality of life (edited)
+make it so that all the kits are sorted based on price so its easier for players to know what the price of kits are maybe make kits shiny of the player can buy m or something just for quality of life